 “He has been getting on my nerves all day…”

-I wrote this about my husband in a private message to two close friends of mine.
 Around the New Year the three of us decided that we would gather together daily on Facebook to talk to each other, reach out to each other, and hold each other accountable to the goals we had set for the year.
 Goals like healthy eating, weight loss, doing better on housework, reading books, and being better wives and moms.

 But it has become so much more than that.
-It has become a safe place for all of us to share “the good, the bad, and the ugly” of our lives.
+It has become a safe place for all of us to share “the good, the bad, and the ugly” of our marriage.
 It’s where we go when we just need to hear a “ugh…me too!” or an “Oh that happened to me last week!
 I feel your pain!”
 It’s become the place where we share the joys, the happy days, the exciting things going on.

 It’s been friendship…community.

 Friendship is born at that moment when one person says to another:

 “What!
 You too?
 I thought I was the only one.”

 Tonight when we got home from Life Group, I briefly checked my phone and noticed that one of my friends had asked about our days.
 As I sat in the glider in the nursery rocking Ezra to sleep, composing my message back in my head, this phrase of irritability worked its way into the message I would end up sending later.
 Today has been a long day.
 I didn’t sleep well last night, and I have been very irritable and frustrated all day long.
 And yes, I have even been frustrated with Russ.